 We welcome applications from artists working in any visual arts discipline, and with a cross-disciplinary practice.

-We expect artists to have a commitment to developing their practice, and to engaging in dialogue with the local communities and the wider international contemporary arts and cultural sector.
+We expect artists to have a commitment to developing their practice, and to engaging in dialogue with Artcore and our audiences, and the wider international contemporary arts and cultural sector.

-We welcome artists with an interest in how sharing space and collaborative working can inform the development of their work.
+We welcome artists with an interest in how sharing online, using virtual space and working collaboratively can inform the development of their work.

 How to Apply: